Markets

 Why hasn’t Nvidia benefited meaningfully from these investment plans?

 First, there are more intense AI shortages that commanded investor attention.
-The obvious example is Sandisk, the best-performing member of the S&P 500 with a 181% return year-to-date (and indeed the best-performing of last year).
-The flash drive seller’s 12-month forward price to earnings ratio has gone down during this rally — that is, the shares have become cheaper because of just how much forward earnings estimates have risen.
+The obvious example is Sandisk, the best-performing member of the S&P 500 with a 181% year-to-date return (and indeed the best performer of last year).
+The flash drive seller’s 12-month forward price-to-earnings ratio has gone down during this rally — that is, the shares have become cheaper because of just how much forward earnings estimates have risen.

 Second, 2026 investment plans from Nvidia’s biggest customers are great news for the chip designer’s 2026 earnings outlook.
 But the performance of those tech giants in the stock market is a signal.